-Every traveller’s primary concern is “how to blend in and not stand out” to avoid unwanted attention.
+Every traveller’s primary concern is “how to blend in and not stand out” to avoid unwanted attention in a foreign land.
 Turkey being one of my first foreign trips, I was equally worried.
-A few Eastern countries which are geographically European, culturally Islamic confuse me.
+Many eastern countries which are geographically European, and culturally Islamic confuse me.
 Hijab-No HIjab, Skirts -no skirts, swimsuits -no swimsuits – I can’t explain how confused I was before going to Turkey.
-Of course, I read many blogs before deciding what to wear in Turkey for some Tips.
+Of course, I read many blogs before deciding what to wear in Turkey for some tips.
 Some were useful, while the rest seemed different from the reality I observed.

-With lots of walking/hiking adventures, religious places to visit, it may be confusing what to wear in Turkey.
-We got you covered.
-Here is everything you should know about What to wear while travelling in Turkey.
+With lots of walking/hiking adventures and religious places to visit, it may be overwhelming to pack for your Turkey voyage..
+Here is everything you should know about what to pack and what to wear where in Turkey

 - How do Turkish men and women dress up